alexrosenblatt/WhatCanSophieEat/README.md

 <b> Wrong! </b>

-She can have many raspberries!
+She can have up to 61 raspberries!

 This web app is a simple way to help her and her friends understand what foods a person with fructose sensitivity can eat!